Misunderstandings are funny when they aren’t happening to you.

 If you want to communicate properly, then it is vital to keep everyone on the same page.
 If this means holding a short meeting once a week, then just make sure you make smart use of those meetings.

-Face-to-face communication is the best, I do agree with that.
+Face-to-face communication is the best, and I do agree with that.
 However, communication doesn’t have to always be done through meetings.

 - Use software that aids communication.